 Improved library collections of Talking Books, Books-on-CD, DAISY talking books, and Large Print book collections

-The Millicent W. McEwen Endowment Fund is administered by Burlington Foundation.
+The Millicent W. McEwen Endowment Fund is administered by the Burlington Foundation.

 In 2007 and 2010, the Library received generous bequests from the estate of lifelong Aldershot resident and long-time library customer Mae Beatrice Broadbent.
 The bequests, totalling $98,850, fund a permanent endowment from which annual contributions support the purchase of large print books.